 For more information on how to participate, e-mail PHSInfo@Portsmouthistorical.org

-A Kick-off Meeting for all who are interested in participating in the Cemetery Project will be held at the Portsmouth Free Public Library on Monday July 24th at 6 PM.
-Historical Society Board member and Cemetery Project coordinator, Gary Crosby, will discuss procedures for volunteers to follow in updating the status and information on Portsmouth Cemeteries.
+A Kick-off Meeting for those interested in participating in the Cemetery Project was be held at the Portsmouth Free Public Library on Monday July 24th at 6 PM.
+Historical Society Board member and Cemetery Project coordinator, Gary Crosby, discussed procedures for volunteers to follow in updating the status and information on Portsmouth Cemeteries.
 The first phase of this inventory will focus on Town-owned cemeteries (about 20).
 Individual and/or group cemetery assignments for will be made to ensure that all Town-owned cemeteries are covered in this inventory.

 The Cemetery Committee is working on the details of the project execution, but, generally, the following process is recommended.